yaperos/app-nodejs-codechallenge/README.md

 If you have any questions, please let us know.

-# Notes to organize
-* Code formatted with ESLint
-* Sequence of commits (tool of teaching)
 # Code
 * Use of CLEAN ARCHITECTURE
 * Layout or packaging